'68 Los Angeles school protesters see link to Parkland teens - WDEF

 San Miguel said the East Los Angeles protests galvanized Mexican-American communities and stimulated youth activism against police brutality, discrimination and the Vietnam War.

-East Los Angeles students and those in other walkouts were successful at convincing school districts to hire more Hispanic teachers, introduce bilingual and ethnic studies classes and end public swatting for speaking Spanish in class.
+East Los Angeles students and those in other walkouts succeeded in convincing school districts to hire more Hispanic teachers, introduce bilingual and ethnic studies classes and end public swatting for speaking Spanish in class.

 It’s unclear if the Parkland movement also will result in broad changes on gun control reforms, San Miguel said.